Asia, Mongolia, Travel

 WHAT TO DO WHEN ARRIVING AT A GER

 Mongolian nomads are famous for their hospitality.
-However, if travelling independently, never take advantage of nomad hospitality by expecting a free night in a ger.
+However, if travelling independently, never take advantage of Mongolia’s hospitality by expecting a free night!
 I recommend always having a tent handy in order to sleep separately from families you encounter if required.

 Nomadic families may have a spare ger you can stay in, however you will usually be invited to enter the main family ger to have tea and chat before settling into your own space for the night.